 Branksome Recreation Ground

-The Borough of Poole, in partnership with Poole Communities Trust at the Branksome Centre, the Friends of Branksome Rec and Branksome West Residents Association, and with support from Ward Councillors, Heatherlands Primary School and local residents, were working throughout 2017 on fundraising bids to improve Branksome Recreation Ground.
+Throughout 2017 work was carried out on fundraising bids to improve Branksome Recreation Ground, involving Borough of Poole working in partnership with Poole Communities Trust at the Branksome Centre, The Friends of Branksome Rec and Branksome West Residents Association, with support from Ward Councillors, Heatherlands School and local residents.

 - The Friends of Branksome Rec successfully applied for £95,000 from the Borough of Poole’s Community Infrastructure Levy (CIL) Neighbourhood Portion to fund long awaited improvements to paths, fencing, trees and other infrastructure.

-Regrettably a £75,000 funding application to Veolia Environmental Trust was unsuccessful; this money would have funded substantial improvements to the play area, including new equipment, gates, benches and fencing.
-Nevertheless, we have since managed to secure a smaller amount of money in-house which will help with the purchase of some play equipment & fencing.
+- An £75,000 funding application was made to Veolia Environmental Trust, to cover substantial improvements to the play area.
+Regrettably it was unsuccessful, but we have since managed to secure a smaller amount of money in-house to help with the purchase of some play equipment & fencing.

 The site & the issues